 EdD in Education, Educational Leadership

 Those students completing the degree requirements for the EdS or EdD will have met the academic requirements necessary for a Montana Class III Administrative license with a Superintendent endorsement.
-Additionally, a non-degree Superintendent Preparation program is available for those students who already hold a Master’s degree and Principal Licensure (please see Post Master's Superintendent Licensure).
+Additionally, a the School Superintendent Certificate program is available for those students who already hold a Master’s degree and Principal Licensure.

 The Educational Leadership program courses are offered using a combination of delivery methods.
 Online courses are delivered completely via distance technology and blended courses use a combination of distance delivery and face-to-face meetings.
 The structure of the course will determine the delivery methods employed.
 For example, many EdD program courses are usually blended such that the class meets for face-to-face instruction one weekend a month and online during the weeks in between meetings.

 After admission to the EdD program, the applicant will be assigned a temporary advisor and should then meet with his/her assigned advisor.
 Actual courses taken during the initial stage will be based on the student's previous academic work and advisor/committee approval.